zizibee/pottery_studio_organizer/README.md

 ## Functionality ##
-This application would keep track of pottery projects, documenting their title/creator, clay type, current status, and the next step in production.
+This application would keep track of pottery projects, documenting their title/creator, clay type, current clay stage, and the next step in production.
 Projects could be added and removed to a collection of in-progress pieces that could be organized by clay type and status to group projects that can be fired together.
-Users would be able to select a project and get a status report listing its current status and the next step to complete.
+Users would be able to select a project and get a status report listing its current stage and the next step to complete.
 Users could update a project's status after finishing a step.
 Once a project is complete, the piece would be added to a collection of completed works.
 Users could